How Long Does Nitrofurantoin Take To Work On A Uti

 It's crucial to complete the entire course of nitrofurantoin, even if you start feeling better within a couple of days.
 The typical course of treatment lasts for 5 to 7 days, and stopping early can lead to a relapse of the infection or the development of antibiotic-resistant bacteria.
 When you take antibiotics, they kill off the most susceptible bacteria first, leaving behind the stronger, more resistant ones.
 If you stop the medication prematurely, these resistant bacteria can multiply and cause the infection to return, potentially making it harder to treat in the future.

-By completing the full course of antibiotics, you ensure that all the bacteria causing the infection are eradicated, reducing the risk of recurrence and resistance.
+By completing the full course of antibiotics, you confirm that all the bacteria causing the infection are eradicated, reducing the risk of recurrence and resistance.
 This is a critical step in effectively treating your UTI and protecting your long-term health.
 Always follow your healthcare provider's instructions and finish the medication as prescribed, even if your symptoms disappear before the course is complete.

 Taking with Food